 If a student cannot demonstrate the skills and abilities listed above, it is the responsibility of the student to request an appropriate accommodation in either the educational or clinical environment with reasonable notice to the university and clinical site prior to the start date of the certificate program.
 The University uses independent clinical education sites that may or may not be willing or able to offer the same reasonable accommodations that are made available by the University.
 For more information regarding requesting reasonable accommodations refer to the current Misericordia University Undergraduate Catalog or contact the Office for Students with Disabilities at (570) 674-6454.

 For consideration, students must complete an application for admission and two completed reference forms.
 Applications can be completed on line by going to www.misericordia.edu select Future students and apply now.
 The certificate program is a part-time undergraduate program.
-Completed reference forms and official transcripts from high school, all colleges colleges and post-secondary education are to be sent to the Admissions office with attention to Mrs. L. Brown at Misericordia University 301 Lake.
+Completed reference forms and official transcripts from high school, all colleges and post-secondary education are to be sent to the Admissions office with attention to Mrs. M. Sheridan at Misericordia University 301 Lake.
 Street, Dallas, PA 18612.

 Applicants are encouraged to submit their application in the fall of the year before their desire to enter.
-For example, for applicants interested in entering in September 2013 are recommended to submit applications in the fall of 2012.
-Applicants unable to attend the open information session will be required to make an appointment with the Chair for an interview.
-First round of application decisions occurs in February for the class entering in that August.
+For example, for applicants interested in entering in September 2014 are recommended to submit applications in the fall of 2013.
+Applicants unable to attend one of the Open Forum information session will be required to make an appointment with the Chair to be informed of the program requirements.
+First round of application decisions occurs in late February/early March for the class entering in that August.
 Applications received after December 15th will be accepted with decisions begin provided to applicants in which there is availability for clinical placement.

-Admission criteria used for decisions include post-secondary GPA(s), grades achieved in the program prerequisite courses, number of credits taken in a semester, reference forms and responses to the interview questions.
+Admission criteria used for decisions include post-secondary GPA(s), grades achieved in the program prerequisite courses, number of credits taken in a semester, reference forms and responses to the applicant interview questions.
 Minimum GPA for consideration of entrance into the program is 2.5.
+Program admission is competitive.

 Misericordia University does not discriminate on the basis of race, age, color, disability, religion, gender, nationality, marital status, sexual orientation or ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, athletic, or other College administered programs.